How do we keep them engaged in learning?

 As the owner of a company, whose biggest mission is to transform the training culture in the facilities maintenance and operations industry, I am always focused on learning, how content is delivered, and what keeps people engaged.
 I also know that learning starts at an early age.
-So did it spark my attention when I saw Hayle, my best friend Natasha's 6-year-old daughter, do extra homework on her own?
+So did it spark my attention when I saw a little girl doing extra homework on her own?
 Absolutely!

-While guests were over, on this Saturday of her four day Thanksgiving vacation, it was quite riveting to see this first grader engrossed in her math and reading workbooks.
+While guests were over, on the Saturday of a four day Thanksgiving vacation, it was quite riveting to see a first grader engrossed in her math and reading workbooks.
 To be clear, this homework was from a paid program outside of her regular schoolwork.
-I asked Natasha, "What is it about this program that keeps her so engaged?"
-She said, "She gets points for completing her homework and she then uses her earned points to buy items in their store."
+I asked "What is it about this program that keeps her so engaged?"
+The mom said, "She gets points for completing her homework and she then uses her earned points to buy items in their store."
 I said, “Wow!
 What a brilliant way to motivate kids to learn.”
-As a FYI - Hayle had a hard time with her reading and math before her mom enrolled her in this program.
+The mom mentioned that her daughter had a hard time with her reading and math before she was enrolled in this program.

 What was complementary to this story was the article that happened to show up on my LinkedIn feed later that night.
 US students aren’t bad at math—they’re just not motivated.
 You can read the details in the article, but what stuck out the most was: "The US ranked 36th and China ranked 1st on the 2012 Programme for International Student Assessment (PISA).
 They told a subset of test-takers that they would get cash rewards for each question they answered correctly.
 Because PISA tests are taken anonymously–unlike finals or college entrance exams–the students taking the assessments had very little stake in them.
 Results showed that American high-schoolers who were given cash incentives scored significantly higher than those who didn’t."

-What did I learn from the early learning behavior of my friends’ daughter and the research from this article?
 In America we have been, and are constantly being programmed to expect more.
 Some of you may criticize the idea of kids being paid to learn, but don’t hate the player, hate the game!
 The game is called Business in America, it’s what makes America Great!
 It is a culture of motivation and innovation, which has been engrained into creating businesses.
-Similar to the creative business, of paid programs that are encouraging early learning, like what Hayle is attending.
+Similar to the creative business, of paid programs that are encouraging early learning.